Step back in time with fascinating old images of Merthyr Tydfil, Wales.

-In 1991, lots of people rushed to the Rhydycar Leisure Centre, bringing their old treasures for valuation by the Antiques Roadshow experts.
+In 1991, hundreds of people rushed to the Rhydycar Leisure Centre, bringing their old treasures for valuation by the Antiques Roadshow experts.

 The episode opens with shots of the town in 1991, along with a short history introduced by Hugh Scully.

 Antiques Roadshow UK Series 13 Episode 3 Merthyr Tydfil, South Wales – on YouTube